Island of Rhodes Ρόδος

 Rhodes History

-History of Rhodes is usually divided with in these 7 main segments of history:
+History of Rhodes is usually divided into these 7 main segments of history:

 Lindos waters on coast of Island of Rhodes